We are proud of our team of dedicated professionals who work tirelessly to support us in achieving our goals.

 Ian O’Connor is passionate about standards and in his role as Executive Principal of the Secondary Phase, is ambitious for the students, recognising the importance of establishing a culture of excellence.
 His MSc in Computer Science, together with his professional background and National Professional Qualification in Headship (NPQH) means that he is well placed to oversee the delivery of the ICT strategy and manage on-going and sustained improvement across The Rosedale Hewens Academy Trust.

-Since joining the Science team in 2006, Karina Porter has worked in a number key posts at Rosedale College, including Coordinator, Associate and Director of Teaching and Learning roles.
-Since gaining Advanced Skills Teacher status, she has continued to champion her subject vigorously.
-With a wealth of experience, she became Vice Principal at Parkside in September 2016, being well placed to support the leadership and management of the Studio College, and with the drive and ambition necessary to secure student outcomes.
+Since joining the Science team in 2006, Karina Porter has worked in a number key posts, including Coordinator, Associate and Director of Teaching and Learning roles.
+With Advanced Skills Teacher status, she has always championed her subject vigorously.
+With a wealth of experience, she took up post as Vice Principal at Parkside in September 2016 before becoming Associate Principal; being well placed to lead and manage the Studio College, with the necessary drive and ambition to secure student outcomes.

 As a parent of a student studying at Parkside, Charmain Stanley is keen to support the College to continue to grow from strength to strength.
 With the necessary key skills, qualities and integrity, she will play an active part in the LAB.